-Semester 1: 86.5 days Semester 2: 97.5 days

-Total 184 Days (Including Conference Days, International Fair, and Thai Day) Updated on 24 July 2023 (SLT&ALT RETREAT)
+Semester 1: 86.5 days - Semester 2: 95.5 days (Total: 182 Days) (Including Conference Days, International Fair, and Thai Day)

 Parent Support Group (PSG)

 What is the PSG?

 The American Pacific International School Parent Support Group provides an opportunity for parents to learn about our school programs and become active in the school community.